guosim/fenrirsaga-wiki-public/docs/guide/posts/2025-06-19-beginner-leveling-guide.md

 ## 🌿 Mid Game Mayhem (Approx. Lv.
 40-70) 🌿

-🤫Bonus Tip: Need to go for Job 50 with your First Class?
-Do the 'Curse of Gaebold' Quest at Job 48 to get insane Job EXP.

 > ### 💀 **Payon Dungeon (Floors 2-4)** 💀
 > *One of the early dungeons with great Drops.*